damoqiongqiu/common-cli/README.md

 MIT

-You can use this project to do whatever you want, but I'm not responsible for any consequences.
+You can use this project whatever you want, but I'm not responsible for any consequences.